bojko108/vue-axios-plugin/README.md

-# Vuejs plugin for emitting events
+# Vuejs plugin for making HTTP requests

+You can find more infromation about Axios [here](https://github.com/axios/axios).

 # Installation